Best Games Like Tunic

 Breaking them all reveals various stage bosses that require players to use every trick and tool at their disposal to beat.

-Like Tunic, Ori and the Will of the Wisps uses cute characters and vibrant visuals to lure players into a false sense of security before revealing its true nature.
+Like Tunic, Ori and the Will of the Wisps uses charming characters and vibrant visuals to lure players into a false sense of security before revealing its true nature.

-To this point, the game operates as an accurate platformer with a distressing narrative that pits you against a multitude of frightening woodland creatures.
+To this point, the game operates as a precise platformer with a distressing narrative that pits you against a multitude of terrifying woodland creatures.

 Furthermore, it has a very steep learning curve that leaves little to no room for failure but can feel extremely satisfying once you manage to conquer a challenge.

-The next game we suggest picking up if you like Tunic is Hob, an indie action-adventure puzzle game that comes courtesy of Runic Games, best known for the Torchlight series.
+The next game we suggest picking up if you like Tunic is Hob, an independent action-adventure puzzle game that comes courtesy of Runic Games, best known for the Torchlight series.

 Set in a stunning and brutal world in disarray, it tasks you with exploring the planet and interacting with the many strange lifeforms that call it home.